1898 C.K. Shorter List of Best 100 Novels

 Frankenstein (Norton Critical Editions)

+The best-selling student edition on the market, now available in a Second Edition.
 Almost two centuries after its publication, Frankenstein remains an indisputably classic text and Mary Shelley's finest work.
-This extensively revised Norton Critical Edition includes new texts and illustrative materials that convey the enduring global conversation about...
+This extensively revised Norton Critical Edition includes new texts and...

 David Copperfield